gkmit-dikshant/colearn-docs/docs/test_plan.md

 ### 3.4 Reject Application
 - Only the owner can reject an application.
 - Status must update to "rejected"
-- Applicant must be able to see their rejection state
+- Applicant must receive notification of rejection.

 ---